f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab1/lab1.rst

 To close and save the file please use the command ``:wq``

 Copying this text in the blank Dockerfile file, you'll:

- - Start container image creation from the base Nginx image
+- Start container image creation from the base Nginx image.
- - The **RUN** command will execute a command, we will delete the default configuration shipped on all Nginx instances
+- The **RUN** command will execute a command, we will delete the default configuration shipped on all Nginx instances.
- - The **COPY**  command will allow us to place files inside the container image to be available at run time.
-Those files are:
+- The **COPY** command will allow us to place files inside the container image to be available at run time(web.conf, index.html).
-    * *web.conf* This is our new nginx.conf that will tell the web server how to respond
-    * *index.html* This is our web page that will be displayed
- - The **EXPOSE** command allows us to expose additional ports on the container
+- The **EXPOSE** command allows us to expose additional ports on the container.

 Now to build and tag the new container.
 Podman will take the Dockerfile and other referenced files (web.conf, index.html) and build them into our new container image.